SophiaPerzan/NarReddit-Script/README.md

 Paste your OpenAI API key in the .env file and set whether or not you want to use GPT-4
 * NOTE: You will need an API key with access to gpt-4 in order to use it.
 Expect higher api costs if doing so.

+Set the filename of the background video you want to use in the BG_VIDEO_FILENAME field of the .env file

 Run the script

 TODO: